SanliFaez/labphew/docs/source/introduction.rst

 reserved phrases
 ^^^^^^^^^^^^^^^^

-    + blink_* : files in the program hierarchy that can be used to guide beginners
+    + blink : used for filenames in the program hierarchy that can be used to guide beginners
-    + _blank_* : skeleton of files that can be used to develop a new driver or model, almost from scratch
+    + base : added to filenames that contain the base class for a certain layer or instrument of labphew